In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving. The campaign begins on November 1 and closes at midnight December 31.

 Mail to: PO Box 10770, Portland, OR 97296

 Be sure to include a list of your nonprofit selections and distributions.
-This form will make it easy for you!

 This process works for personal or business checks as well as any distributions from a Donor Advised Fund (DAF), or IRA fund.
 It can take 7+ days for DAF requests to be issued, please make your request early in order to beat the 12/31 deadline.